Confident Neural Network Regression with Bootstrapped Deep Ensembles

+There has been an enormous interest in uncertainty quantification for machine learning in the past years.
+Numerous methods, discussed in the next section, have been developed.
+Of these methods, Deep Ensembles (DE) \citep{lakshminarayanan2017simple}, which we explain in detail in the following section, is one of the most popular.

-In this paper, we focus on ensembling methods and in particular on its currently most popular exponent, so-called Deep Ensembles (DE) \citep{lakshminarayanan2017simple}.
-Ensembling methods train an ensemble of models and use the variance between predictions as a measure of uncertainty (see e.g., \cite{heskes1997practical} for an early example).
-Ensemble methods like DE accomplish two goals at once: the ensemble average reduces some of the variance and then provides a more accurate prediction than a random member, and the variance between the ensemble members can be used to estimate the uncertainty of the prediction.
+Ensembling methods (see, e.g., \cite{heskes1997practical} for an early example) such as DE accomplish two goals at once: The ensemble average reduces some of the variance and then provides a more accurate prediction than a random member, and the variance between the ensemble members can be used to estimate the uncertainty of the prediction.